eugenwintersberger/pni-libraries.libpniio/doc/users_guide/nexus_files.rst

 Creating single files
 =====================

-In order to create a file *libpniio* provides some simple wrappers around the :cpp:func:`hdf5::file::create` functions provided by *h5cpp*.
+In order to create a file *libpninexus* provides some simple wrappers around the :cpp:func:`hdf5::file::create` functions provided by *h5cpp*.
 These wrappers basically add all the attributes to the root group of an HDF5 file required by the NeXus standard.